18 min read

 In summary, while data assets are valuable raw materials in an organization's data arsenal, data products are the refined, purpose-driven outputs that drive actionable insights and decisions.
 The transformation from a data asset to a data product is a nuanced process that involves not just technical refinement but also strategic alignment with business goals.
 Data stores augment this process by providing a structured environment that enhances the value, accessibility, and usability of data products.

-While data products and analytical products are closely related, they are not the same.
+While data products, analytical products, AI products, and metadata products are closely related, they are not the same.
 The main differences lie in their purpose, composition, and use cases:

-• Data Products: These are the foundational elements consisting of data that has been processed and packaged for use.
+Data Products: These are the foundational elements consisting of data that has been processed, packaged, and curated for use.
 Data products provide the “building blocks” that can be used to generate insights or power data-driven applications.

-• Analytical Products: On the other hand, analytical products are the insights derived from data products.
+Analytical Products: On the other hand, analytical products are the insights derived from data products.
 They represent the interpretation, analysis, or application of data to solve specific problems or answer questions.
-Examples include reports, dashboards, embedded analytics, AI/ML models, etc.
+Examples include reports, dashboards, embedded analytics, etc.

 The 3 Layers of Data Product Development